 - 1. At least, once every two years, training of all System staff by a person with expertise on anaphylactic reactions and management. - 2.
 At least every two years, an in-service to train school personnel, at a minimum, to understand, provide information and referrals, and address issues pertaining to youth who are parents, expectant parents, or victims of domestic or sexual violence. - 3.
 Training that, at a minimum, provides System staff with a basic knowledge of matters relating to acquired immunodeficiency syndrome (AIDS) and the availability of appropriate sources of counseling and referral. - 4.
 Training for licensed System personnel and administrators who work with students in grades kindergarten through 12 to identify the warning signs of mental illness and suicidal behavior in youth along with appropriate intervention and referral techniques. - 5.
-Abused and Neglected Child Reporting Act (ANCRA), School Code, and Erin's Law Training as follows: - a.
-Staff development for local school site personnel who work with students in grades kindergarten through 8, in the detection, reporting and prevention of child abuse and neglect (see policy 5:90, Abused and Neglected Child Reporting). - b.
-Within three months of employment, each staff member must complete mandated reporter training from a provider or agency with expertise in recognizing and reporting child abuse.
-Mandated reporter training must be completed again at least every three years (see policy 5:90, Abused and Neglected Child Reporting). - c.
-Informing educators about the recommendation in the Erin's LawTaskforce Report requesting them to attend continuing professional development programs that address the prevention and identification of child sexual abuse (see policy 5:90, Abused and Neglected Child Reporting). - 6.
-Education for staff instructing students in grades 7 through 12, concerning teen dating violence as recommended by the System's Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students or Complaint Manager. - 7.
+Education for staff instructing students in grades 7 through 12, concerning teen dating violence as recommended by the System's Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students or Complaint Manager. - 6.
 Ongoing professional development for teachers, administrators, school resource officers, and staff regarding the adverse consequences of school exclusion and justice-system involvement, effective classroom management strategies, culturally responsive discipline, the appropriate and available supportive services for the promotion of student attendance and engagement, and developmentally appropriate disciplinary methods that promote positive and healthy school climates.

-- 8. Annual continuing education and/or training opportunities (professional standards) for school nutrition program directors, managers, and staff.
-Each school food authority's director shall document compliance with this requirement by the end of each school year and maintain documentation for a three year period. - 9.
-Every two years, school personnel who work with students must complete an in-person or online training program on the management of asthma, the prevention of asthma symptoms, and emergency response in the school setting. - 10.
-Training for school personnel to develop cultural competency, including understanding and reducing implicit racial bias. - 11.
-For school personnel who work with hazardous or toxic materials on a regular basis, training on the safe handling and use of such materials. - 12.
-For nurses, administrators, guidance counselors, teachers, persons employed by a local health department and assigned to a school, and persons who contract with the System to perform services in connection with a student's seizure action plan, training in the basics of seizure recognition, first aid, and appropriate emergency protocols. - 13.
-For all System staff, annual sexual harassment prevention training. - 14.
+- 7. Annual continuing education and/or training opportunities (professional standards) for school nutrition program directors, managers, and staff.
+Each school food authority's director shall document compliance with this requirement by the end of each school year and maintain documentation for a three year period. - 8.
+Every two years, school personnel who work with students must complete an in-person or online training program on the management of asthma, the prevention of asthma symptoms, and emergency response in the school setting. - 9.
+Training for school personnel to develop cultural competency, including understanding and reducing implicit racial bias. - 10.
+For school personnel who work with hazardous or toxic materials on a regular basis, training on the safe handling and use of such materials. - 11.
+For nurses, administrators, school counselors, teachers, persons employed by a local health department and assigned to a school, and persons who contract with the System to perform services in connection with a student's seizure action plan, training in the basics of seizure recognition, first aid, and appropriate emergency protocols. - 12.
+For all System staff, annual sexual harassment prevention training. - 13.
 Title IX requirements for training as follows (see policy 2:265, Title IX Sexual Harassment Grievance Procedure): - a.
 For all System staff, training on the definition of sexual harassment, the scope of the System's education program or activity, all relevant System policies and procedures, and the necessity to promptly forward all reports of sexual harassment to the Title IX Coordinator. - b.
 For school personnel designated as Title IX coordinators, investigators, decision-makers, or informal resolution facilitators, training on the definition of sexual harassment, the scope of the System's education program or activity, how to conduct an investigation and grievance process (including hearings, appeals, and informal resolution processes, as applicable), and how to serve impartially. - c.
 For school personnel designated as Title IX investigators, training on issues of relevance to create an investigative report that fairly summarizes relevant evidence. - d.
 For school personnel designated as Title IX decision-makers, training on issues of relevance of questions and evidence, including when questions and evidence about a complainant's sexual predisposition or prior sexual behavior are not relevant.